li116tao/New-pandas-users-summary/index.md

 I first list the functions together to give a overview :
 ## List of functions:
 [references--from pandas documentation](https://pandas.pydata.org/pandas-docs/version/0.15/tutorials.html)
+### **Remeber coding is a LANGUAGE, to be able to speak that language, you need to remember the words first.
+The functions below are the words, finding oppotunities to use them over and over again.
+Even if you may not know exactly, you will develop a sense along the way.**

 - list
 - zip